CTSIatUCSF/plumage/README.md

 4. The content of this file will be automatically included in the default footer template (`_footer.html.tt`)
 5. If needed, add custom CSS styles to the contents of #footer as described above

-### HOWTO: Change the Contents of the About Page
+### HOWTO: Change the contents of the About page

 1. Configure a `custom_template_path` directory
 2. Create a new file called `custom_about_page.html.tt` inside the directory
 3. Put content there (e.g. `<h2>`s and `<p>`s)
 4. The content of this file will be automatically included in the default About page template (`about.html.tt`)

-## 4.3 Upgrading the Search Engine via Swiftype
+## 4.3 Upgrading the search engine via Swiftype

 Plumage comes packaged with a minimal typeahead search, but we recommend plugging in a professional hosted search system.